Lincs: Results from the court

 MOTORING

-Anna Qualter, 34, of Caenby Close, Gainsborough; driving in excess of 30 miles per hour.
-Fined £80, £30 victim surcharge, £85 costs and licence endorsed with four points.

-Krzysztof Musial, 42, of Ivywood Close, Lincoln; driving in excess of the 60 miles per hour speed limit.
-Fined £225, £30 victim surcharge, £85 costs and disqualified from driving for 21 days.
+Victoria Dempster, 42, of Canwick Road, Lincoln; driving without an insurance policy.
+Fined £660, £66 victim surcharge, £85 costs and disqualified from driving for 28 days.

-Francis Mulloy, 28, of West Parade, Lincoln; driving at a speed exceeding the 30 miles per hour speed limit.
-Fined £35, £30 victim surcharge, £35 costs and licence endorsed with three points.

-Nathan West, 19, of Sixfield Close, Lincoln; drunk and disorderly behaviour.
-Fined £80, £30 victim surcharge and £85 costs.

 ASSAULT

-Craig Jones, 25, of Manor Road, Saxilby; assaulted a woman by beating her and damaged a mobile phone.
-Discharged conditionally for two years, restraining order made, £20 victim surcharge, £30 compensation and £500 costs.

-Tom Williams, 20 of Toronto Street, Lincoln; assaulted a man by beating him.
-Committed to prison for 10 weeks, suspended for one year, carry out 80 hours of unpaid work, £200 compensation, £85 victim surcharge and £85 costs.
+Krishna Sharma, 73, of Monks Road, Lincoln; assaulted a man by beating him.
+Discharged conditionally for 12 months, pay £75 compensation, £20 victim surcharge and £620 costs.

-Paul White, 29, of Waterworks Street, Gainsborough; stole alcohol to the value of £193 belonging to Morrisons and coffee to the value of £85 belonging to Spar.
-Fined £80, a total of £283 compensation and £30 victim surcharge.

-Airlie Wright, 43, of Haldane Street, Gainsborough; stole clothing to the value of £135.50 belonging to Next.
-Fined £100, £30 victim surcharge and detained in the courthouse.